 One of the most precious natural wonders in the world is glaciers, and in fact, New Zealand can boast them.
 Most glaciers are found on the South Island, including Rob Roy Glacier, Fox Glacier and Franz Joseph Glacier.
-These three wonders are considered the most impressive glaciers of New Zealand.

 The Fox Glacier is one of the most popular in NZ and it has this name in homage to the Prime Minister William Fox in 1872.
 Certainly, around 1.000 people visit it every day.

 The glacier is located 4 hours from Wanaka.
 A few meters away, you can also enjoy the most photographed lake in the country, the Lake Matheson.
 It is impressive as it acts as a mirror.

 Also, it has an extension of 13 Km long and it is exactly located in the National Park of Westland Tai Poutini.

 If you have the opportunity to visit the glacier, we recommend you to do: hiking trails; helicopter tours to see ice caves, waterfalls and streams; visit Lake Matheson through a circular walk (1 hour 30 min); parachute jump and observe the Southern Alps, the glacier and the Mount Cook; and enjoy the sunset at Gillespies beach.

 Franz Joseph Glacier